 Narrowing

-Imagine we have a function called padLeft
+Imagine we have a function called padLeft.

 function padLeft(padding: number | string, input: string): string {